WAILENGL/whattocook/README.md

 ```

-### Wireframes
+### Planning

+I used Figma for wireframing and a Trello board to track my progress milestones.

-For my wireframe, I used Figma to create the skeleton of what the site should look like:
+Here is the skeleton of what the site should look like during the planning stage, as well as the user navigation flow:

 [Figma Wireframe and planning](https://www.figma.com/file/3cH5Zltyij5tYB1Wu3nf6G/What-To-Cook-Today%3F?type=whiteboard&node-id=0-1&t=PwaOSbIUf4A0PDng-0)